ibm-cloud-docs/event-notifications/en-concepts.md

 {{site.data.keyword.en_short}} supports the following destinations:
    - Email: Email is a pre-defined destination, with SendGrid as the email provider.
 All emails from {{site.data.keyword.en_short}} service are sent from a fixed IBM email-id.
    - SMS: SMS is a pre-defined destination.
 An IBM-owned number and Twilio the service platform is used to support text messaging.
-   - Webhook: Customers can use webhook destinations to process notifications from the {{site.data.keyword.en_short}} service.
+   - Webhooks: Customers can use webhook destinations to process notifications from the {{site.data.keyword.en_short}} service.
 Customers can also write their own custom applications to receive notifications from {{site.data.keyword.en_short}} service.
-Such an application is defined as webhooks destinations.
+Such an application is defined as a webhook destination.
-   Webhook signing: {{site.data.keyword.en_short}} provides an option for users to enable signing of the notification payload.
+   Webhook signing: {{site.data.keyword.en_short}} provides an option for users to authenticate the notification payload.
 This option enables the webhook to validate that the incoming notification is from a trusted source - that is, {{site.data.keyword.en_short}} service.

-## Subscriptions
+## Subscription
 {: #en-subscriptions}

 Destinations subscribe to topics.
 Multiple destinations can subscribe to a single topic.
 An email subscription is a list of all emails IDs, and an SMS subscription is a list of all phone numbers that a notification is routed to.
 A webhook subscription links a webhook destination to a topic.

-## Notifications
+## Notification
 {: #en-notifications}

 Whenever an event occurs in a registered source, a notification is sent to the {{site.data.keyword.en_short}} service.
-Based on the filters or conditions defined on such a registered source, this incoming notification is targeted to one or several topics.
+Based on the filters or conditions that are defined on such a registered source, this incoming notification is targeted to one or several topics.
 The notification is then delivered to all destinations subscribed to these targeted topics.
 A notification sent to {{site.data.keyword.en_short}} must be of a pre-defined format, as defined here. (link)

 ## Event Category
 {: #en-categories}

 When a source is registered into {{site.data.keyword.en_short}}, one can additionally (and optimally) define an Event Category for the source, which identifies notifications from a particular source that might be of interest.
 Event Category hierarchy reads in the order, Event Category, Event Type, and Severity.
-The benefit of defining event categories is that, the {{site.data.keyword.en_short}} UI displays these categories in the <wintitle>topics </wintitle> page where filters are created.
-The customer can easily select common categories from such a drop-down, while advanced filters can be handwritten in JSONPath format.
+The benefit of defining event categories is that the {{site.data.keyword.en_short}} UI displays these categories in the <wintitle>topics </wintitle> page where filters are created.
+The customer can easily select common categories from such a dropdown, while advanced filters can be handwritten in JSONPath format.